NLPJCL/RAG-Retrieval/rag_retrieval/train/reranker/README.md

 {"query": str, "pos": List[str], "neg":List[str], "pos_scores": List, "neg_scores": List}
 ```
 Each line in the JSONL file represents a dictionary string containing all documents for a single query.
-- `pos` contains all documents for the query, which may include both positive and negative samples.
+- `pos` contains all positive samples for the query.
 - `neg` contains all negative samples for the query.
-- `pos_scores` contains the scores corresponding to all positive or negative sample documents for the query.
+- `pos_scores` contains the scores corresponding to all positive sample documents for the query.
 - `neg_scores` contains the scores corresponding to all negative sample documents for the query.

 Based on regular training and distillation, there are two scenarios: